TysonStanley/furniture/cran-comments.md

 ## Reason for Quick Resubmission
 * A fatal error in version 1.2.0 was found and is fixed in version 1.2.2.
-* The testing file now accounts for 95% of the package and should catch errors like this in the future.
+* The testing files now account for 95% of the package and should catch errors like this in the future.

 Thank you!